JakubFr4czek/MorsePi/README.md

 # MorsePi
-Learn Morse code using Raspberry Pi and Sense HAT !
+Learn Morse code using Raspberry Pi and Sense HAT!